If you have questions about how studying through OUA works, or how it differs from on-campus study, you'll find answers in our Academic FAQ.

 Your results are usually up online six to eight weeks after your study term ends.
 Just sign into your Student Hub and go to Reports & statements to find them.
 Sometimes your results may also be available directly from your university, but remember there’s no hard and fast times that they release them.

-Inside your record of results, you’ll find a list of all the subjects you’ve enrolled in as well as your corresponding final results.
-These include successful and unsuccessful completions, plus withdrawals.
+Your record of results lists all the subjects you’ve enrolled in with their corresponding final results.
+It lists both your successful and unsuccessful subjects, plus subjects you withdrew from.

 We've made that easy!
 You can download a PDF of your record of results from your Student Hub.
-From your dashboard menu, click Reports & statements.
+From your dashboard menu, click Statements & reports.